ISC-HEI/gdx2d/CONTRIBUTING.md

 - Import project
 - Select the root of the gdx2d clone
-- Press next until the end of the wizard
+- Press next/finish until the end of the wizard

 ## Jars generation